jreisinger/MyUtils/README.md

 -------------

 Functions are grouped via modules.
 Module name reflects the area in which the function(s) might be useful.
+To list functions contained in a module:

+    ~/perl5/MyUtils/bin/list-functions

 To get documentation for a certain module (i.e. group of functions):

     perldoc Local::<ModuleName>